robkorn/syre-design/README.md

 ]
 ```

-In the future more examples will be available with hard-set standards coming about once the first implementations come to life.
+In the future more examples of implementation (both mock and working) in various languages will be available with hard-set standards coming about once the first implementations come to life.